ild714/Tasks_mobile_app/README.md

 # Tasks_mobile_app
+1) UI
-1) Mobile application with table view
+2) Mobile application with table view
-2) Table view with some modification (round frame, more labels in stack, constraints)
+3) Table view with some modification (round frame, more labels in stack, constraints)
-3) Check in function and delete fucntion ( there is possibility to delete rows)
+4) Check in function and delete fucntion ( there is possibility to delete rows)